raynaharrisphd/raynaharrisphd.github.io/_posts/2026-03-15-sugarbowl-private-yoga.md

 ## Note

-Portions of this sequence were generated with the help of AI (ChatGPT, OpenAI) using prompts related to vinyasa sequencing and ski-specific movement preparation, then adapted for my teaching style and students.
+Portions of this sequence were generated with the help of AI (ChatGPT, OpenAI) using prompts related to vinyasa sequencing and ski-specific movement preparation, then adapted for my teaching style and the music and asanas from my previous class on [dancing shiva](https://www.raynaharris.com/blog/shiva-yoga/).